awsdocs/aws-transit-gateway-guide/doc_source/nm-service-linked-roles.md

 # Transit Gateway Network Manager service\-linked role<a name="nm-service-linked-roles"></a>

-Network Manager uses service\-linked roles for the permissions that it requires to call other AWS services on your behalf\.
-For more information about service\-linked roles, see [Using Service\-Linked Roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html) in the *IAM User Guide*\.
+Transit Gateway Network Manager uses service\-linked roles for the permissions that it requires to call other AWS services on your behalf\.

 ## Permissions granted by the service\-linked role<a name="service-linked-role-permissions"></a>

 Network Manager uses the service\-linked role named **AWSServiceRoleForNetworkManager** to call the actions on your behalf when you work with global networks\.

+The **AWSServiceRoleForNetworkManager** service\-linked role trusts the following services to assume the role:
++ `directconnect.amazonaws.com`
++ `ec2.amazon.aws.com`

 The following IAM policy is attached to the role\.

 ```
 {
     "Version": "2012-10-17",
     "Statement": [
         {
+            "Effect": "Allow",
             "Action": [
+                "directconnect:DescribeDirectConnectGateways",
                 "directconnect:DescribeConnections",
                 "directconnect:DescribeDirectConnectGatewayAttachments",
                 "directconnect:DescribeLocations",